Idrissa Coulibaly: Espérance

 On 6 August 2011, Coulibaly joined Tunisian club Espérance de Tunis.

 Lekhwiya

 He joined French Ligue 2 side FC Istres in September 2012, but was not signed due to an administrative problem.
 Instead, he went on a five-month loan to Qatari side Lekhwiya as a replacement for Madjid Bougherra.

 Raja Casablanca

 In June 2013, Coulibaly returned to Africa for Raja Casablanca.
 He signed a two-year deal with the Moroccan club.
 Coulibaly was loaned to Hassania Agadir for the 2014-2015 season.

 Arouca

 On 7 July 2015, he signed a one-year deal with Portuguese club Arouca.

 International career

-On 17 June 2007, Coulibaly made his debut for the Malian national team in a 6–0 win against Sierra Leone in a 2008 African Cup of Nations qualifier.
+On 17 June 2007, Coulibaly made his debut for the Mali national team in a 6–0 win against Sierra Leone in a 2008 African Cup of Nations qualifier.

 He was also capped at the Under-23 level for Mali.